mongodb/specifications/source/unified-test-format/unified-test-format.rst

 A combination of server version and/or topology requirements for running the test(s).

-Server version strings consist of three components: major, minor, and patch.
-Each component is a non-negative integer and components are delimited by a dot character (i.e. ".").
-Version strings MUST include at least a major component.
-If a component is omitted, its value is zero.
-Each component of a version string SHALL be compared numerically.
+The format of server version strings is defined in `Version String`_.
+When comparing server version strings, each component SHALL be compared numerically.
 For example, "4.0.10" is greater than "4.0.9" and "3.6" and less than "4.2.0".

 The structure of this object is as follows:

 - ``minServerVersion``: Optional string.
 The minimum server version (inclusive) required to successfully run the tests.
-If this field is omitted, it should be assumed that there is no lower bound on the required server version.
+If this field is omitted, there is no lower bound on the required server version.
 The format of this string is defined in `Version String`_.

 - ``maxServerVersion``: Optional string.
 The maximum server version (inclusive) against which the tests can be run successfully.
-If this field is omitted, it should be assumed that there is no upper bound on the required server version.
+If this field is omitted, there is no upper bound on the required server version.
 The format of this string is defined in `Version String`_.

 - ``topologies``: Optional array of strings.
 One or more of server topologies against which the tests can be run successfully.
 Valid topologies are "single", "replicaset", "sharded", and "sharded-replicaset" (i.e. sharded cluster backed by replica sets).
-If this field is omitted, it should be assumed that there is no topology requirement for the test.
+If this field is omitted, there is no topology requirement for the test.

   When matching a "sharded-replicaset" topology, test runners MUST ensure that all shards are backed by a replica set.
 The process for doing so is described